Hudufodio/pokemonapi/README.md

 # Pokemon API info

-Api fetch on pokemon, detailing their abilities and stats, built with React, Typescript and Sass.
+Api fetch on pokemon, detailing their abilities and stats, built with React, Typescript, Javascript and Sass.

 # Motive
 Built as part of numerous projects basically for diverse http calls and ...

 # Status

-Still in progress and currently on 70% done.
+90% done, little features to implement in  the future.

 # Screenshots
 ![front-page of app](src/components/images/pokemon.png)

 # FrameWork/stacks/libraries
 React
 Javascript
 Typescript